The Thornton Fire Department is committed to providing community education

 The Thornton Citizens' Fire Academy is a hands-on learning

 program and a great opportunity for individuals that reside in the City of

 Thornton who want to know more about their Fire Department.
 This

 program is not for Fire Department employment or certification.

 The Citizens' Academy is FREE and will meet on Thursday

-hands-on training on Saturday, April 29.
+hands-on training.
 Each evening will focus on different subjects

 including EMS, Hazardous Material Responses, Auto Extrication, Public Education,

 Applicants must be at least 18 years old, live or work in